Tharun110-byte/hospital/README.md

  * File: main.c
  * - This file contains the main function and serves as the entry point for the program.
  * - It includes necessary header files, defines constants, and implements the main menu loop.
+   -

+ *  The program includes constants for maximum name length and maximum records to control the size of data structures.
+It uses structures to represent dates, patients, and appointments, each with specific attributes.

+    Function Prototypes:
+    - void addPatient(struct Patient patients[], int *patientCount);
+    - void scheduleAppointment(struct Appointment appointments[], int *appointmentCount, struct Patient patients[], int patientCount);